Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

           };
 ```

-- You can create your own examples:
+- You can create your own examples.
+You'll also find an example below.

 ```bash
 $('#example').dataTable( {